 This is an appeal from the judgment of the Court of Appeal dated 27.11.2008.
 By that judgment the Court of Appeal had set aside part of the judgment of the District Court dated 20.05.2002, which was in favour of the defendant-respondent-respondent (hereinafter referred to as the respondent) and dismissed the respondent's claim.
-The plaintiff-appellantappellant (hereinafter referred to as the appellant) instituted an application before this Court for special leave to appeal on the basis that the Court of Appeal had not entered judgment in favour of the appellant as prayed in the Plaint on which special leave to appeal was granted by this Court.
+The plaintiff-appellant-appellant leave to appeal on the basis that the Court of Appeal had not entered judgment in favour of the appellant as prayed in the Plaint on which special leave to appeal was granted by this Court.